 - There are several ways that the kidneys can be kept healthy in people with myeloma, especially when the condition is caught early.

 Multiple myeloma is a cancer that forms in plasma cells.
 Plasma cells are white blood cells found in bone marrow.
 These cells are a key part of the immune system.
 They make antibodies that fight infection.

 Cancerous plasma cells grow quickly and take over the bone marrow by blocking healthy cells from doing their job.
 These cells make large amounts of abnormal antibodies that travel throughout the body.
 They can be detected in the bloodstream.

 The cancerous cells in the bones grow into tumors called plasmacytomas.
 This condition is called a myeloma when one tumor forms in the bone.
 It is called multiple myeloma when there are multiple tumors that form.

-As myeloma cells grow, they interfere with the production of normal plasma cells.
+The growth of myeloma cells interferes with the production of normal plasma cells.
 This can cause several health complications.
-The areas most heavily affected are the bones, the blood, and the kidneys.
-Below are some common complications from multiple myeloma.
+The organs most affected are the bones, blood, and kidneys.

-Malignant plasma cell production interferes with the production of normal blood cells, both red and white.
+Malignant plasma cell production interferes with the production of normal red and white blood cells.
 Anemia occurs when the red blood cell count is low.
 It can cause fatigue, shortness of breath, and dizziness.
-According to the MMRF, about 60 percent of people with myeloma experience anemia.
+About 60 percent of people with myeloma experience anemia, according to the MMRF.

 Kidney failure is a common effect of multiple myeloma.
-When the condition is identified and treated in its early stages, damage to the kidneys can be minimal.
-When damage does occur, there are treatment options to help reverse the cancer’s effects on the kidneys.
+Damage to the kidneys can be minimal when the condition is identified and treated in its early stages.
+Treatment options are available to help reverse damage the cancer may have done to the kidneys.